Uninett/Argus/docs/customization/htmx-frontend.rst

     ]

-For inbuilt support for other types of columns see the howtos in `the local docs <docs/development/howtos/htmx-frontend/>`_.
+For inbuilt support for other types of columns see the :ref:`HTMX HowTos`.

 .. _django-htmx: https://github.com/adamchainz/django-htmx